MicrosoftDocs/visualstudio-docs/mac/customizing-build-system.md

 # Customizing the build system

 MSbuild is a build engine, developed by Microsoft, that allows for the building of primarily .NET applications.
-The Mono framework also has it's own implementation of Microsoft's Build Engine, called **xbuild**.
+The Mono framework also has its own implementation of Microsoft's Build Engine, called **xbuild**.
 However, xbuild has been phased out, in favor of using MSBuild on all operating systems.

 **MSbuild** is primarily used for as the build system for projects in Visual Studio for Mac.

-MSBuild works by taking a set of inputs, such as source files, and transforms them to outputs, such as executables, and achieves this output by invoking tools such as the compiler.
+MSBuild works by taking a set of inputs, such as source files, and transforms them to outputs, such as executables.
+It achieves this output by invoking tools such as the compiler.

 ## MSBuild file